What Is Meant By Different Bowling Ends In Cricket?

 Narendra Modi Stadium Bowling Ends

-How Bowling Ends In Cricket Are Used
+How To Use Bowling Ends In Cricket

-Bowling ends to change the batter’s strike after every over without changing the batsman’s actual position.
+Bowling ends to change the batter’s strike after every over without changing the batter’s actual position.
 For example, in a match between India and England, Ben Stokes is at the striker end, Joe Root is at the non-striker end, and Bumrah is the bowler.
 Suppose the last ball of the over is a dot ball.
 Then Joe Root will be the striker of the next over.
 But he will not move from his place.
 Instead, the Indian wicketkeeper will go to do wicketkeeping to Joe Root, and the following bowler will bowl from that end where the keeper was doing wicketkeeping when Bumrah was the bowler.

 What Is Bowling Ends In Cricket And Why They Used

-Bowling From Two Different Bowling Ends In Cricket
+Bowling From Two Different Bowling Ends

 So one over bowled from one bowling end and the other over being bowled from the other.
 It means fielding team members, and umpires change their positions after the completion of every over, but not batters.
 Hence the batters do not change their position after the end of the over.
 That is why there are sight screens on both sides of the pitch.
 Also, after the end of the over, the wicketkeeper and the umpire will change their position according to the bowling end.
 So in this way, the bowling ends are changed for every over throughout the match.